 Asymmetrical = balance based upon a visual sense of equilibrium that can be felt more than it can be measured.
 There are no specific rules for asymmetrical balance except that of diversity

-- Repetition/Rhythm – a repeating visual element (line, shape, pattern, texture, movement); a flowing and regular occurrence.
+|Repetition is a repeating visual element (line, shape, pattern, texture, movement), and rhythm is its flowing and regular occurrence.
 A subcategory of repetition is pattern.

-Pattern – any compositionally repeated element or regular repetition of a design or single shape; pattern drawing sin commercial art may serve as models for commercial imitation.
+- Pattern – any compositionally repeated element or regular repetition of a design or single shape; pattern drawing sin commercial art may serve as models for commercial imitation.

-- Focus/Emphasis/Dominance – the prime center of visual importance within a composition to which all other visual elements yield; it holds the viewer’s attention because of its attractive and dominant influence on its surroundingsRule of Thirds – a compositional tool that makes use of the notion that the most interesting compositions are those in which the primary element is off center.
+- Rule of Thirds – a compositional tool that makes use of the notion that the most interesting compositions are those in which the primary element is off center.
 Basically, take any frame of reference and divide it into thirds placing the elements of the composition on the lines in between.

-Visual Center – The visual center of any page is just slightly above and to the right of the actual (mathematical) center.
+- Visual Center – The visual center of any page is just slightly above and to the right of the actual (mathematical) center.
 This tends to be the natural placement of visual focus, and is also sometimes referred to as museum height.

-Golden Rectangle – Another method of arranging a composition.
+- Golden Rectangle – Another method of arranging a composition.